This HTML automatically generated with rman for NEMO

 tabcols selects columns from a file, and

-used on output.
+be used on output.
 This way a newline on input can be converted into a space

 on output and therefore creating a file with one long column from a table

-with mulitple columns.
+with multiple columns.

-To select specific lines, use tabrows(1NEMO)
+To select specific rows/lines, use tabrows(1NEMO)

 or tabmath(1NEMO)